nehamehar/amazon-frontend/README.md

 # Amazon-website-
-A simple project of Amazon Homepage Website using CSS and HTML.
+A simple project of Amazon Homepage Website using CSS and HTML .